vindhyasharma14/vindhyasharma14/README.md

     </div>

 ### Mastering Kotlin for Android Development: GitHub Projects
+#### 1) Kotlin Starting
-#### (1)This interactive app provides practical examples for each operator and variable concept, allowing you to experiment and see immediate results.
+This interactive app provides practical examples for each operator and variable concept.
+For more information, visit [SmartCalc-Kotlin GitHub Repository](https://github.com/vindhyasharma14/smartcalc-kotlin).